Athletes – The Importance of Good Hydration

 For most people, water is all that is needed to stay hydrated.
 However, if you will be exercising at a high intensity for longer than an hour, a sports drink may be helpful.
 The calories, potassium, and other nutrients in sports drinks can provide energy and electrolytes to help you perform for a longer period of time.

 Choose a sports drink wisely.
 They are often high in calories from added sugar and may contain high levels of sodium.
 Also, check the serving size.
 One bottle may contain several servings.
 If you drink the entire bottle, you may need to double or triple the amounts given on Nutrition Facts Label.
 Some sports drinks contain caffeine.
 If you use a sports drink that contains caffeine, be careful not to get too much caffeine in your diet.
+Caffeine may cause a diuretic effect on your body.
+This means that you may have to urinate more often.

 Dehydration happens when you lose more fluid than you drink.
 When your body doesn’t have enough water, it can’t work properly.
 Dehydration can range from mild to severe.
 Symptoms of dehydration can include the following: